Tomev/qcflow/docs/source/llms/llama-index/index.rst

 How to use different LLMs for inference with the loaded engine?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When saving the index to MLflow, it persists the global `Settings <https://docs.llamaindex.ai/en/stable/module_guides/supporting_modules/settings/>`_ object as a part of the model.
+When saving the index to QCFlow, it persists the global `Settings <https://docs.llamaindex.ai/en/stable/module_guides/supporting_modules/settings/>`_ object as a part of the model.
 This object contains settings such as LLM and embedding models to be used by engines.

 .. code-block:: python

-    import mlflow
+    import qcflow
     from llama_index.core import Settings
     from llama_index.llms.openai import OpenAI

     Settings.llm = OpenAI("gpt-4o-mini")

-    # MLflow saves GPT-4o-Mini as the LLM to use for inference
+    # QCFlow saves GPT-4o-Mini as the LLM to use for inference
-    with mlflow.start_run():
+    with qcflow.start_run():
-        model_info = mlflow.llama_index.log_model(
+        model_info = qcflow.llama_index.log_model(
             index, artifact_path="index", engine_type="chat"
         )